BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Experiments

 \section{Experiments}

 We evaluate our system against a broad set of state-of-the-art LiDAR–based odometry methods.
 Specifically, we compare against KISS-ICP~\cite{vizzo2023kiss}, GenZ-ICP~\cite{lee2024genz}, Traj-LO~\cite{zheng2024traj}, FAST-LIO2~\cite{xu2022fast}, DLIO~\cite{chen2022direct}, iG-LIO~\cite{chen2024ig}, RESPLE~\cite{cao2025resple} and RKO-LIO~\cite{malladi2025robust}.
 Furthermore, for datasets providing high-resolution scans (\Cref{tab:ncd},\ref{tab:enwide}), we also include COIN-LIO~\cite{pfreundschuh2024coin}, which additionally uses LiDAR intensity information.
 For CURL-SLAM~\cite{zhang2025curl}, we only list the results (\Cref{tab:ncd}) from the publication, as the code was not publicly available at the time of submission.
 To assess BIEVR-LIO's generalization capabilities, we evaluate on multiple publicly available datasets spanning different platforms, LiDAR configurations, and environments.
 These datasets include geometrically rich scenes as well as challenging environments with limited structural information to analyze performance across a wide range of applications.
-We use the same parameters for all experiments, datasets, and sensors to show our method's robustness.
+We use the same parameters, listed in \Cref{tab:parameters}, for all experiments, datasets, and sensors without any per-scene or per-dataset tuning, which underlines the robustness of our method.
 For the baseline methods, we use sensor-specific parameter configurations when available and, otherwise, rely on the publicly available default parameters for each approach.

 We evaluate the global trajectory accuracy using the Absolute Trajectory Error (ATE) and the relative error (RE) over trajectory segments of \SI{10}{\meter} as an estimate of the local drift.
 Since the evaluated datasets only contain position ground truth, we calculate the RE using the point distance metric\footnote{\url{https://github.com/MichaelGrupp/evo} }.
 Trajectory alignment and evaluation are performed using evo\footref{fn:evo}.
 Methods with relative error exceeding 20\% are considered to have failed ($\times$), and their ATE is not reported, as excessive drift prevents meaningful alignment to the ground truth.
 We conduct all experiments on an Intel i7-11800H CPU.